Jojoba Oil

 Clinical and pharmacological literature on jojoba oil applications in dermatology.

 Reviewed evidence for jojoba in acne, psoriasis, atopic dermatitis, wound healing, and hair care.
-Concluded jojoba is generally safe and well-tolerated topical agent with several mechanistically supported applications, though high-quality RCT evidence is limited compared to its broad cosmetic use.
+Concluded jojoba is generally safe and well-tolerated topical agent with several mechanistically supported applications, though high-quality clinical trial evidence is limited compared to its broad cosmetic use.
 Recommended as safe adjunct in various dermatological contexts.

 Side effects and drug interactions